FBI searches home and office of ex-Trump national security adviser John Bolton

 Messages left with a spokesperson for Bolton were not immediately returned, and a lawyer who has represented Bolton had no immediate comment.

-The Justice Department had no comment, but leaders appeared to cryptically refer to the search of Bolton's home in a series of social media posts Friday morning.
+The Justice Department had no comment, but leaders appeared to cryptically refer to the searches in a series of social media posts Friday morning.

 The Justice Department is separately conducting mortgage fraud investigations into Democratic Sen. Adam Schiff of California and New York Attorney General Letitia James, who brought a civil fraud lawsuit against Trump and his company, and ex-Trump prosecutor Jack Smith faces an investigation from an independent watchdog office.
 Schiff and James have vigorously denied any wrongdoing through their lawyers.